A spinal stenosis cause — birth defects

 - In emergency cases, incontinence or loss of bladder control

 The good news is that primary spinal stenosis is just one cause of back pain and is nowhere near as common as acquired spinal stenosis.
-However, if you are experiencing neck or back pain, the only way to clearly identify the source of your discomfort is by visiting your physician for a full examination.
-To learn more about spinal stenosis and other neck and back problems, contact Laser Spine Institute.
+If you are experiencing neck or back pain, the only way to clearly identify the source of your discomfort is by visiting your physician for a full examination.
+To learn more about spinal stenosis and if you are a candidate for the state-of-the-art, minimally invasive, outpatient procedures performed by the surgeons at Laser Spine Institute, contact us today.